WaniKani/C-Sharp-API-Client/Readme.md

 ## C-Sharp-API-Client
-This is a simple API Client for WaniKani to speed up projects written in .NET Current API version is 1.1
+This is a simple API Client for WaniKani to speed up projects written in .NET Current API version is 1.4

 Copyright (c) 2012, Daniel Widegren
+Copyright (c) 2015, Iris Ward
-All code is licensed under the MIT License, Please read License.txt for more information.
+All code is licensed under the ISC License, Please read License.txt for more information.

 ## How to use:
 Include the dll or code into your project.